-As cybercriminals get smarter and more active, small businesses will need to match their evolution or get left in the dust.
+As cybercriminals get smarter and more active, small businesses must match their evolution or get left in the dust.

 Why Do Data Breaches Cost So Much?

-You might be wondering how these reports land on such high figures for the costs of a data breach.
+You might wonder how these reports land on such high figures for data breach costs.
 It starts with the cost of hiring experts.
-In most cases, firms will need to conduct a forensic audit to determine how they were infiltrated.
-Audits can cost anywhere from $10k to over $100k, depending on the size of the business.
+In most cases, firms must conduct a forensic audit to determine how they were infiltrated.
+Audits can cost anywhere from $10k to over $100k, depending on the business size.

 Many companies pay the price in time.
-Each business must conduct a thorough investigation to determine how many people and how many aspects of their company were threatened by the attack.
-Each individual who may be at risk must be contacted, and that list can get quite large if, say, you own a restaurant and the data from all of your credit card transactions was leaked.
+Each business must thoroughly investigate how many people and aspects of their company were threatened by the attack.
+Each individual who may be at risk must be contacted, and that list can get quite large if, say, you own a restaurant and the data from your credit card transactions are leaked.
 If the breach is particularly sinister, aspects of the business may be forced to shut down altogether until the problem is fixed.